 Standard messaging rates of your wireless phone carrier may apply.

-If you do not wish to receive such communications, please contact your child's principal.
+If you have specific requests or needs related to how the district contacts you, please contact your child's principal.
 [See Safety for information regarding contact with parents during an emergency.]

 Complaints and Concerns